How to build a website that converts customers

 SEO involves optimising your website's content to help search engines understand what your business offers.
 When someone searches for something related to your products or services, strong SEO increases the chances of your website appearing in their search results.

-Simple tips for SEO
+Simple tips for your SEO strategy

 Start by using relevant keywords throughout your website.
 These are the words or phrases people might use to find your business.